-This group functions to promote knowledge about turret clocks.
-Four meetings are held each year, and take a variety of formats in different venues.
+Three to four meetings are held each year, and take a variety of formats in different venues.
 Lectures, visits to turret clocks and seminar-type meetings are held.
 The summer tour has always been very popular, giving members the chance to visit turret clocks in churches, towers or in private estates rarely accessible to the public.

 Many enquiries are answered each year, quite a number of these coming from overseas.

 Membership covers a wide spectrum, from those just starting to experienced experts.
 Some members are turret clock advisers in their local diocese, others are historians, restorers or professional makers and restorers.

 If you are not a member but are interested in joining, or if you have a technical enquiry, please contact the AHS Office.
 Visitors and new members are always most welcome.

 For details of future meetings, please contact the group secretary Steve Dutfield.
 Our meetings are friendly, relaxed, inclusive and give the opportunity to meet new friends with similar interests, exchange views, ideas, and getting help with information about a turret clock.

 Membership of the Turret Clock Group is only open to members of the AHS, and you can indicate to the AHS when joining that you would also like to join this group.